 The next step is to choose the confirmation messages for your multi-stage form.
 Click the Confirmations heading on the Settings page to reveal the options.

-Form confirmations let users know their form was submitted correctly and allows you to tell them the next steps they should take.
+Form confirmations let users know their form was submitted correctly and allow you to tell them the next steps they should take.

 In WPForms, there are 3 confirmation types you can choose: